dataGriff/XMLSQL/ReadMe.md

 GO
 ```

-## 8.0 Bonus Round!
-Turning rows into a csv group
+## 8.0 Turning rows into a csv group

 This is really useful for multiple instances per event, e.g. diagnosis or procedures per an admission).